BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

+<img src="/assets/images/compose_1/user_info_row_view.png" alt="User info row
+view displayed in the preview pane" class="post-image"/>

 The `MaterialTheme` allows me to apply a theme to my composable functions if I
-want but I'm not using it right now.
+want but I am not using it right now.
 In a later blog post I'll take a look at
 what the theme does and how to modify it.

-When I add in the `UserInfoRow` in my preview function I can open the split view
-to see the preview.
-If it does not show up then I need to build the project to
-see my view.

-<img src="/assets/images/compose_1/user_info_row_view.png" alt="User info row
-view displayed in the preview pane" class="post-image"/>

-The text is displayed and it is shown in a row, but it still looks pretty bad.
+While the row displays all of the text, it still looks pretty bad.
 All of the text is the same size and there is no space between any of the
 items.
-By default, the `Row` will take up as much space as all of the child
+By default, the `Row` takes up as much space as all of the child
-items and will leave no extra space for padding.
+items and leaves no extra space for padding.

 ### Adding some space

-Fortunately, adding space to the text is relatively straightforward.
-I will take
+Fortunately, adding space to the text is straightforward.
+I started by looking
-a look at the `DisplayName` composable first.
+at the `DisplayName` composable.
 There is a `modifier` parameter to
 the `Text` composable where padding can be applied.

 ```kotlin